pyeventsourcing/eventsourcing/docs/topics/process.rst

 the ``create_new_order()`` factory has returned, the system has already processed the order, which can be retrieved from the "orders" repository.

+Running the system with a single thread and an in-memory database is useful when developing and testing a system of process applications, because it runs very quickly and the behaviour is very easy to follow.

 ..
 The process applications above could run in different threads (not
 .. yet implemented).